TC4451/Wake_word_sign_digits/hls4ml/README.md

 A tutorial for HLS4ML can be found [here](https://github.com/fastmachinelearning/hls4ml-tutorial/blob/main/part1_getting_started.ipynb)

+to get the tool to work with tensorflow we needed to load the dev version of hls4ml

+hls4ml version used --> 1.2.0.dev7+g887a17b8

+After that the flow was

+1. Load model
+2. setup input parameters
+3. compile model
-Load model, setup input parameters, compile model, build model
+4.  build model

 config = hls4ml.utils.config_from_keras_model(model, granularity='model', backend='Vitis')